Bunya - photo V. Harmsworth

-O.N.A.R.R. is a community-based programme run entirely by volunteers.
-It operates under a Rehabilitation permit issued by the Department of Environment and Resource Management.
+O.N.A.R.R. is a community-based program run entirely by volunteers.
+It operates under a Rehabilitation permit issued by the Department of Environment and Heritage Protection.
 Our group is based in and around the suburbs of Brisbane, Queensland.

-O.N.A.R.R. came into existence during the 1980’s, to look after Flying Foxes.
+O.N.A.R.R. came into existence in 1983 to look after Flying Foxes.
 From that base, we have grown to be an organisation that caters for the needs of many Australian native creatures.
 There are seven separate Registers: Gliders, Possums, Macropods (kangaroos and wallabies), Birds, Other Fauna, Flying Foxes and Insectivorous Bats, and Reptiles.
 Each register has one or more Register Heads.

 There is a lot more to raising and releasing wildlife than sticking bottles in mouths and leaving doors open.

 Raising native creatures can be time consuming (on average a baby brush tail possum needs 6 to 9 months in care, kangaroos and wallabies need even longer!)
 Some species are very quick to raise, i.e. bandicoots and birds.
 They are often in care only for a couple of months.